ADVERTISEMENT

 Kawai VPC1 Front

-MIDI keyboard with wooden keys and excellent playing characteristics: Kawai VPC1 Virtual Piano Controller
+A MIDI controller with wooden keys and excellent playing characteristics—that's the Kawai VPC1 Virtual Piano Controller

 Playing a Piano VST or Sample Libraries with Your Digital Piano